TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-### The Producer Workflow

-We'll first create the Kinesis producer configuration
-This is where we'll specify the parameters like timeout, maxConnections, etc.
-⬇️
-We will then initialize a Kinesis producer instance** with the said configurations.
-⬇️
+### How does the Kinesis producer workflow look like?
+The setup of the ingestion part of the pipeline

+**We'll first quickly initialize the producer's configuration**
+**Need to have some crucial parameters like timeouts, maxconnections** in place, This will help optimize on kinesis' performance
+↓
+**With all the necessary configurations specified, we'll instantiate the producer instance**
+↓
+The ETL Procedure now starts.
-Extract the data from the telemetry CSV we've provided.
+It'll read data from the telemetry CSV file --> standardising the format, making it suitable for streaming
-Each row in the CSV will then be converted into a Trip object.
-⬇️
-We'll then set up an Executor Service.
-Helps us in sending data concurrently through multiple threads, improving throughput.
-⬇️
-We will then send to our stream asynchronously using CompletableFuture.
-⬇️
-Will check if our submission was successful and log shard ID or error, as may be the case.
-We'll shut down the Executor Service and Kinesis Producer gracefully, while ensuring that all our tasks are completed without abrupt termination.
+↓
+We've then set up ExecutorService to manage multiple threads.
+Increased concurrency has a direct correlation with increased throughput
+↓
+I've discussed this below in much detail.
+We've utilised CompletableFuture for making my data ingestion process fully asynchronous to the Kinesis stream                      ↓
+For data integrity/ reliability of the submissions, we'll check the responses ➡️ log successful shard IDs / capture error messages for teh failed ones
+↓
+As a non-functional enhancement, we'll have some graceful shutdown mechanisms in place, We'll ensure all our tasks are completed by shutting down the Executor Service and Kinesis Producer properly ▶️ Cost optimisation by freeing up resources we don't need + Preventing inadvertent data loss
+↓
+Will continue to monitor metrics and then optimize on / fine-tune the paramaters/ configurations we've set to balance cost, performance plus reliability.

 </br>